 THE LAUNCH: Australian Ballet studios, 10 November 2014

 - Read another account of the launch (and opinions on other matters) on Shane Wombat’s post of 12 November 2014.
 The lady in the wheelchair in Mr (or is it Ms?)
 Wombat’s book signing photograph is Lucy Henty, Maggie’s much admired secretary and bursar in the early days of the Australian Ballet School.

 MEDIA: [Update October 2018: most audio links are no longer available]

-- Listen to an interview with Maggie Scott recorded by Jon Faine on his Conversation Hour for Radio 774 ABC Melbourne at this link.
+- Listen to an interview with Maggie Scott recorded by Jon Faine on his Conversation Hour for Radio 774 ABC Melbourne at this link [Link no longer available].
 Maggie’s voice begins at 23:22 mins.
 This is a particularly interesting interview for its engagement not just between Maggie and Jon Faine, but also between Maggie and Faine’s co-host, oncologist Dr Ranjana Srivastava, and his other guest on the program, former President of the Waterside Workers’ Federation of Australia, Jim Beggs.

 - Listen to an interview with Maggie Scott recorded by Philip Adams for ABC Radio National’s Late Night Live at this link.

 - For those who read French, listen to an interview with Penny Hueston, Senior Editor, Text Publishing, for SBS Radio at this link.
 [Link no longer available]

 - Read the mention of the launch of the book by David McAllister at this link.
 [Link no longer available]